IsaacScript/isaacscript/docs/directory-structure.md

 This is the configuration file for [ESLint](https://eslint.org/), the TypeScript linter.

-Normally, you should not need to touch this file, but you can edit it if you need to disable a specific linting rule.
+You can edit this file if you need to disable a specific linting rule.

 <br />

 ### `.gitattributes`

 This contains specific Git attributes that should be applied to this Git repository, if present.
-By default, it prevent Windows systems from cloning the repository with "\r\n" line endings.
+By default, it prevent Windows systems from cloning the repository with "\r\n" line endings (since "\n" line endings should always be used for consistency).

 <br />